ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### float3 fitv(float3 a,float3 smin,float3 smax,float3 min,float3 max)

 {
-    takes the vector in range (smin.smax) and shifts it to the corresponding value in the new range (min,max) }
+    takes the vector in range (smin.smax) and shifts it to the corresponding vector in the new range (min,max) }